 top of page

-Fortunately, despite no firefighters being able to safely access the area when the fire was active, there is only minor damage to the main building and other infrastructure.
-A pre-fire run, precision retardant drop by DBCA air attack along with a pre-prepared, permanent fuel-reduced buffer, other careful fuel mitigation and the use of low or non-flammable building materials certainly slowed and reduced the intensity of the fire when it approached and made contact with the Twertup Field Studies Centre.
+Fortunately, despite no firefighters being able to safely access the area when the giga-fire was active, there has been only minor damage to the main building and other infrastructure.
+A precision retardant drop by DBCA air attack along with a pre-prepared, permanent fuel-reduced buffer, other careful fuel mitigation and the use of low or non-flammable building materials certainly slowed and reduced the intensity of the fire when it approached and made contact with the Studies Centre.
 This work certainly reduced damage and possibly saved the buildings.

 We encourage new members (a share to your friends appreciated) or cash donations via our membership page to assist with the repairs to Twertup and foster the rehabilitation, recovery and protection of the unique flora and fauna disrupted and displaced by the fire.